srijan-kapoor/event-booking-system/README.md

 # Event Booking System

-A simple backend for an event booking system
+A simple backend for an event booking system.

+API only application is hosted on https://event-booking-j7do.onrender.com and can be used for testing by referring to the "Endpoints" section at the end.

 ![Entity Relationship Diagram](./event_booking.jpg)
 * Ruby version: 2.7.2